 Research methods

-It is a retrospective case series that studied all newly diagnosed HEV infection in post-transplant patients from May 2012 to September 2015.
-Subjects who had transaminitis that were caused by persistent HEV replication were treated with ribavirin, and the results collected and tabulated.
-The data of the first ten HEV RNA-positive patients who had received a solid-organ transplant (5 kidney-transplant recipients, four liver-transplant recipients, and one bone marrow transplant recipients) was analyzed.
+This is a retrospective case series that studied all newly diagnosed HEV infections in post-transplant patients from May 2012 to September 2015.
+Subjects who had transaminitis that were caused by persistent HEV replication were treated with ribavirin, and the results were collected and tabulated.
+Data from the first 10 HEV RNA-positive patients who had received a solid organ transplant (5 kidney transplant recipients, 4 liver-transplant recipients, and 1 bone marrow transplant recipient) were analysed.

 Research results

 One of the patients was from United Arab Emirates, and the other nine were Singapore residents.
 The median starting dose of ribavirin was 600 mg per day.
 The dosages were subsequently adjusted based on the estimated GFR.
-In more than half of patients (5 out of 9), dose reductions of ribavirin were necessary due to clinically significant anemia.
+In more than half of patients (5 out of 9), dose reductions of ribavirin were necessary due to clinically significant anaemia.
 The overall failure rate of achieving sustained viral clearance for a 12-wk course of ribavirin was 66.67% (delayed virologic response plus viral recurrence after completing treatment) – far higher than that reported in Western populations.
 All four patients with viremia recurrence were kidney transplant recipients, which was found to be the only statistically significant predictive factor.
-The most common side effect of ribavirin was anemia.
+The most common side effect of ribavirin was anaemia.

 Research conclusions

-This study proposes that Kidney transplant recipients, particularly those with poorer renal function, are more susceptible to the adverse effects of ribavirin.
-Asian patients, with lower body weight, may be even more likely to suffer from the side effects.
-This Asian single-center case series shows that the SVR rate of HEV infection treated with a 12-wk course of ribavirin may be lower than reported earlier.
+This study proposes that kidney transplant recipients, particularly those with poorer renal function, are more susceptible to the adverse effects of ribavirin.
+Asian patients with lower body weight may be even more likely to suffer from the side effects.
+This Asian single-centre case series shows that the SVR rate of HEV infection treated with a 12-wk course of ribavirin may be lower than reported earlier.
 Kidney transplant recipients are at higher risk of relapse, possibly due to higher immunosuppression requirements and reduced tolerance for higher ribavirin dosages.

 Research perspectives

-More effective therapy for chronic HEV infection may be needed, or more accurate markers to predict ribavirin response.
-A large, prospective, controlled study comparing kidney transplant and other groups of chronic HEV patients will be useful to confirm the results of this study and minimise bias.
+More effective therapy for chronic HEV infection may be needed, including more accurate markers to predict ribavirin response.
+A large, prospective, controlled study comparing kidney transplants and other groups of chronic HEV patients will be useful to confirm the results of this study and minimise bias.

 REFERENCES